As I pick up my pen, it seems as if that 1st of November started like any other day.

 * * *

 I put my pen back in my pocket, closing the small journal with a sigh.
 I look at the tombstone in front of me.
 It reads: Viviane Marcoux-White, Always Loved and Never Forgotten.
 I can feel my family looking at me, waiting.
-They did not have to come.
-I did not want them to, but then again, I could not exactly ask them to stay at home either.
+They didn’t have to come.
+I didn’t want them to, but then again, I couldn’t exactly tell them to stay at home either.

 It has been ten years, and still, I feel this tightening sensation in my throat every time I visit her.
 Crouching in front of the grave, I place my journal next to all the flowers.
 She loved flowers.
 I stand up again, and continue looking at the tombstone with my hands in my pockets.
 There is a chill in the air that makes me regret not having worn long underwear today.